predict-idlab/plotly-resampler/mkdocs/getting_started.md

 In the example below, we demonstrate the (x-axis)`overview` feature of plotly-ressampler.
 For more information you can check out the [examples](https://github.com/predict-idlab/plotly-resampler/tree/main/examples) to find dash apps and in-notebook use-cases.

-> **Note**:
+!!!
+Note:
-> * This overview is only available for the `FigureResampler` and not for the `FigureWidgetResampler`.
+  - This overview is only available for the `FigureResampler` and not for the `FigureWidgetResampler`.
-> * This is a rather new, experimental feature and may not work as expected.
-So please report any issue you encounter!
+  - As a recent and experimental feature, user feedback is crucial.
+Please report any issues encountered!

 ![FigureResampler overview](static/basic_example_overview.gif)

 ### FigureWidget

-The gif below demonstrates the example usage of [`FigureWidgetResampler`][figure_resampler.FigureWidgetResampler], where `JupyterLab` is used as the environment and the `FigureWidgetResampler` instance its output is redirected into a new view.
-Also note how you are able to dynamically add traces!
+The gif below demonstrates the example usage of [`FigureWidgetResampler`][figure_resampler.FigureWidgetResampler], where `JupyterLab` is used as the environment and the `FigureWidgetResampler`.<br><br>
+Note how (i) the figure output is redirected into a new view, and (ii) how you are able to dynamically add traces!

 ![FigureWidget example](static/figurewidget.gif)

 Furthermore, plotly’s `FigureWidget` allows to conveniently add callbacks to for example click events.
-This allows creating a high-frequency time series annotation app in a couple of lines;
-as shown in the gif below and in this [notebook](https://github.com/predict-idlab/plotly-resampler/blob/main/examples/figurewidget_example.ipynb).
+This allows creating a high-frequency time series annotation app in a couple of lines; as shown in the gif below and in this [notebook](https://github.com/predict-idlab/plotly-resampler/blob/main/examples/figurewidget_example.ipynb).

 ![Annotate Twitter](static/annotate_twitter.gif)